 With its outstanding, creative Artistic Director Rafik Hegab, the fresh company continues to lead the region with unique repertoire never seen before.
 Hegab debuted his choreographic skills with Carmina Burana in March 2014 which received standing ovations and rave reviews from audience members, and followed up with the ballets Carmen (based on the opera) and Collection in 2015.
 Carmina Burana was a contemporary ballet with a cast of 25 dancers; Carmen was a neoclassical ballet in a totally original version which included one scene taken from the Bizet opera with live singing, also with cast of 25, and Collection was a group of short dances infusing various styles of music and dance.

-Enjoy gorgeous dancers, great music, and original choreography.
-The performance is on Friday, May 5th, at 7:00 p. m.
-Tickets range from $17 – $35 and can be purchased at the Hylton Box Office or online at hyltoncenter.org/calendar/936/ .
+Celebrate Valentine’s Day (a few days early!) by seeing two world premieres by Virginia National Ballet, accompanied by the Old Bridge Chamber Orchestra, at the Hylton Performing Arts Center.
+Enjoy gorgeous dancers, great music, and completely original choreography.
+The performances are on Saturday, February 11th, 2:00 p. m. and 7:00 p. m.
+Tickets range from $17 – $37 and can be purchased at the Hylton Box Office or online at hyltoncenter.org/calendar/929/ .